-Year Term Lesson Information Group Year 1, 2 Summer Term 2 Our bodies The children will be told that different body parts have special boys and girls from what they can see e.g. arms, legs, lips, to boys' and girls' bodies are hidden under our underwear.
+Year Group Term Lesson Information Year 2 Summer Term 2 Our bodies The children will be told that different body parts have special boys and girls from what they can see e.g. arms, legs, lips, to boys' and girls' bodies are hidden under our underwear.
 We but today we will use scientific names that a doctor would use of a boy and girl, understanding that they are different.
 The wand vagina.
-The children will find out that as we get older we costume or shorts to link with the learning. bes etc. We will introduce that the differences between will explain that they can sometimes be called private parts to name these.
-Children will name the external genitalia words that the children will use are penis, testicles, vulva Boys' Bodies Boys have a body part called a penis.
+The children will find out that as we get older we costume or shorts to link with the learning. words that the children will use are penis, testicles, vulva Boys' Bodies Boys have a body part called a penis.
 People have other names they use for this part of the body, but the scientific word is penis.
 Behind the penis are the testicles.
 These body parts are only on males - that's boys and men.
 Females - that's girls and women - don't have a penis or testicles.
 Girls have a vulva on the outside and a vagina, which is inside.
 People have other names for these too, but vulva and vagina are the scientific words.

-Is it ok?

-The children will be learning about physical contact and understanding that consent means we can say yes and no. They will do this by acting out different scenarios with other children where they will ask if it is ok first.
+Year 2 Summer Is it ok?
+Term 2 The children will be learning about physical contact and understanding that consent means we can say yes and no. They will do this by acting out different scenarios with other children where they will ask if it is ok first.
 For example, 'Is it ok to play with your toy?'
 The children will discuss a variety of questions and provide a teddy some advice.
 This will reinforce the words private and privacy from the previous learning.

-One example-

-A child's mum gives massages to people as her job.
+One example-A child's mum gives massages to people as her job.
 The child suggests massaging their friends at a sleepover, but one child doesn't want to be massaged or touched like that.
 Teddy, is it OK if I squeeze you hard?